6 people found this helpful

 Why not host your own ‘bake off’ picnic?
 Put each member of the family in charge of mastering one of these recipe ideas (providing they’re old enough), and see who wins the all-important taste test.
 The winner gets to wipe last place’s soggy sponge cake out of its plastic container!

 1. All-in-one sandwiches

 Bake a loaf packed full of your favourite ingredients, and everyone will get a tasty mouthful with every bite – minus the potential of falling fillings.
-Try a roasted vegetable picnic bread or pesto focaccia wrapped in a strong piece of Plenty The Stylish One kitchen roll for crumb-free picnicking.
+Try a roasted vegetable picnic bread or pesto focaccia wrapped in a strong piece of Plenty kitchen roll for crumb-free picnicking.

 Keep picnic food fresh by wrapping it in a piece of kitchen paper that’s safe on food, like Plenty.
 It’ll come in handy for soaking up those inevitable spills too!

 2. Stacked salads

 Vegetable sticks and hummus dips are typically a big hit with kids, and a healthy one too.
 They might seem like the sort of snack that has to be eaten at a table, but they can travel quite easily with one small switch-up: a jar.
 Screw the lid on tight to 1.
 Reduce spills and 2.
 Make yourself feel like a super-parent when you’re asked to open it.